SafwenNaimi/1D-Convolutional-transformer-for-Parkinson-disease-diagnosis-from-gait/README.md

                 ├──  training_i.csv: training/validation loss and accuracy for the i_th folder (i = [1..10]).
 	            ├──  weights_i.hdf5 : weights of the model for the i_th folder (i = [1..10]).

+To run experiments from our Model A used in the ablation study, the entry point is `W-O_Temporal_Transformer.py` file.
+To run experiments from our Model B used in the ablation study, the entry point is `W-O_Spatial_Transformer.py` file.
+To run experiments from our Model C used in the ablation study, the entry point is `1D-ConvNet_only.py` file.
+To run experiments from our Model D used in the ablation study, the entry point is `Transformers_only.py` file.

 ## References:

 (1): https://physionet.org/content/gaitpdb/1.0.0/